gentlee/gentlee.github.io/articles/2024-09-14-react-redux-cache/en.md

 - Full control over the store not only provides more capabilities, simplifies debugging, and coding but also helps avoid **fewer hacks** when a task goes beyond the typical hello-world scenarios from documentation, saving time on struggling with dubious library interfaces and sifting through massive source codes.

-- Redux is an excellent, simple, and proven tool for storing "slow" data — that is, data that does not require updates every frame or every keypress. **Minimal learning curve** for those familiar with the library.
+- Zustand/Redux are excellent, simple, and proven tools for storing "slow" data — that is, data that does not require updates every frame or every keypress. **Minimal learning curve** for those familiar with the library.
 The ecosystem provides **convenient debugging tools and numerous ready-made solutions**, such as state persistence (`redux-persist`).
 It is written in a **functional** style.

 - Normalization is the best way to maintain consistent application state across different screens, **reduce the number of requests**, and seamlessly display cached data during navigation, greatly **improving user experience**.
 Alternatives supporting normalization are scarce — ApolloClient only supports GraphQL and is implemented in a rather questionable, overly complex OOP style.